mkarpiarz/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

       $ kubectl label node <node-name> nvidia.com/gpu.workload.config=vm-passthrough

 #.
-Specify at least the following sandbox workloads and Kata manager options when you install the Operator.
+Specify at least the following sandbox workloads and Kata Manager options when you install the Operator.

    * Limit Kata Containers to labelled nodes only: